Ontario Demographic Quarterly: Highlights of first quarter

 Office of Economic Policy

-This bar chart compares the components of population growth in the first quarter of 2022 with the average of the same quarter of the previous five years (2017-2021).
-In the first quarter of 2022, births, deaths, immigration, emigration and the net change in non-permanent residents were higher than the average of first quarters of the previous five years, while net interprovincial migration was lower.
+This bar chart compares the components of population growth in the first quarter of 2023 with the average of the same quarter of the previous five years (2018-2022).
+In the first quarter of 2013, all components were higher than the average of first quarters of the previous five years, with the exception of net interprovincial migration.

 Footnotes